One Week in MALLORCA – Guide to the Island’s Mesmerizing Hideouts

 One Week Mallorca Hideouts: View of the Tramuntana Ridge on a hike from Puigpunyent.

-Although exploring Mallorca by public bus is a very comfortable and cheap option, on Sunday, you might want to check schedules a bit more thoroughly.
+Although exploring Mallorca by public bus is a very comfortable and cheap option, you might want to check schedules a bit more thoroughly on Sunday.
 Obviously, there are fewer connections, and the last bus back to Palma might leave a bit earlier.

 In some aspects, I’m kind of a traditionalist.
 I do like the idea of a classic Sunday outing to the countryside.
 Puigpunyent is a picturesque village located about 16 kilometers west of the island’s capital Palma.
 An easy, circular hiking trail that starts and ends at Puigpunyent.
 It is one of Mallorca’s most intriguing hikes with spectacular views.